Our products

 Since the uses a novel mechanism to target T cells, Autolus has also programmed the product candidate with the RQR8 “safety switch” in order to allow physicians to manage toxicity by eliminating the programmed T cells if a patient experiences severe adverse side effects from the treatment.

-A programmed T cell therapy targeting GD2 in development for the treatment of neuroblastoma, osteosarcoma and SCLC.
+A programmed T cell therapy targeting GD2 in development for the treatment of both neuroblastoma and other GD2 expressing solid tumors

 A Phase 1 clinical trial with AUTO6 was sponsored and conducted by Cancer Research UK, or CRUK, and data demonstrated initial anti-tumor activity in this solid tumor indication.